5yndr0m/IT3232E-Commerce/Day07/README.md

-# Day 06 - Connecting to Database
+# Day 07 - Parent class and JoinTable annotation

 This directory contains excercises completed during Day 07.
 It is a continueation of Day06 excercises.